 - Kılıç, S., Demirel, S., Çalışkan Akgül, H. “NEW ARCHAEOLOGICAL OBSERVATIONS ON ANCIENT TRABZON: “HADRIAN PORT””.Journal of Black Sea Research 15 (2021): 387-428

 - Barat, Claire.
 (2021).
-Cults in Historic Sinope: Originality and Standardisation. link
+Cults in Historical Sinope: Originality and Standardisation. link

 - Barat, C. 2011.
 La Colonia Iulia Felix Sinope, un exemple de fondation coloniale au nord de l’Anatolie.
 In Barrandon, N., & Kirbihler, F. (Eds.), Les gouverneurs et les provinciaux sous la République romaine.
 Presses universitaires de Rennes. link